treyktw/treyktw/README.md

 # 💫 About Me:
 I'm Trey, a passionate developer with a love for crafting digital experiences and solving problems through code.
-Whether it's building sleek and responsive websites, diving into the world of game development, or tweaking the intricacies of Minecraft through modding, I'm always up for a challenge.
+Whether it's building sleek and responsive websites, diving into the world of game development, I'm always up for a challenge.

 ## 🌐 Socials: